-Saito Kazuyoshi played his well-known antinuclear cover song, "Zutto uso dattandaze" (It Was Always a Lie," to resounding applause; he quipped, "It felt like the kind of atmosphere where I wouldn't be scolded for playing it.
+Saito Kazuyoshi played his well-known antinuclear cover song, "Zutto uso dattandaze" (It Was Always a Lie), to resounding applause; he quipped, "It felt like the kind of atmosphere where I wouldn't be scolded for playing it.
 As you know, there are people who will say all sorts of things."
-He also performed three antinuclear songs from his 2011 album 45 Stones: "Saru no wakusei" (Planet of the Apes), and "Okami chunen" (Middle-Aged Liar), and perhaps most movingly, "Usagi to kame" (The Tortoise and the Hare).
+He also performed three antinuclear songs from his 2011 album 45 Stones: "Saru no wakusei" (Planet of the Apes), "Okami chunen" (Middle-Aged Liar), and perhaps most movingly, "Usagi to kame" (The Tortoise and the Hare).
 This song adopts the Aesop fable to offer a counterargument to the prevailing rationale for nuclear power: that it is necessary to sustain the economy.
 Pointing out that "money-obsessed people" have forced everyone into a "blinding pace" using "energy made from poison," Saito asks, "Which one was it that won in the end?"

 Reach and reception

-The first night's concert was attended by 8,500 (Japan Times, July 9); contrary to channel 2 reports, which claimed that the hall was empty, the crowd filled much of the rented halls at the large-scale Makuhari Messe Convention center in Chiba Prefecture near Tokyo.
+Each concert was attended by over 8,500 people, according to Sakamoto's management company; contrary to channel 2 reports, which claimed that the hall was empty, the crowd filled much of the rented halls at the large-scale Makuhari Messe Convention center in Chiba Prefecture near Tokyo.
 The audience was diverse in age, from the greying, to parents with young children, to twenty-somethings and students.
 Indeed, much of the concert seemed constructed purposefully to be inviting to college-age youth, as many have been reluctant to participate in protests given current difficulties in the job market.
 The inclusion of many acts who debuted in the 1990s or 2000s likely helped to attract them; the activists featured in the guidebook were in their twenties.
 To increase the reach of the concert, the show was streamed live over the Internet on U-Stream.
-More than 216,000 viewers saw the show this way (Japan Times, July 9); as of the morning of July 9, the U-Stream feed had been accessed 551,000 times.
+More than 310,000 viewers saw the show this way; the feed was accessed over 542,000 times over the two days of the concert.
 In addition, Sakamoto featured the concert on his radio show on J-Wave on July 9, with interviews of the participating artists and clips from the performances.
 It is significant that an antinuclear event received such a long airing on a major radio station; only an artist with the stature of Sakamoto could have pulled off such a stunt.

 The concert seemed to be stimulating for both activists and non-activists, as it provided a space that allowed for nuclear issues could be discussed.
 As the antinuclear activist Monjukun tweeted, "It was an environment where everyone could wear a No Nukes T- shirt and discuss nuclear issues in a relaxed manner. . .
 I came to understand that so many people thought as I did" (@monjukun, Twitter, July 9).
 The concert also seemed to inspire non-activists in attendance; several audience members said, "I came here because artists I liked were on the program.
 I had thought there was little I could do.
 From now on, I will do what I can, little by little."
 If the concert inspires more artists to use their celebrity status to speak out, and inspires citizens to participate in the process, it will prove to be an important milestone in the antinuclear movement.